rajeshb/SelfDrivingCar/T1P5-Vehicle-Tracking/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on three scales (1.0, 1.5 and 2.0) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

 For training the classifier, 20% samples are used for cross validation.
-I have utilized stratified option on splitting the samples for training & validation, appropriate dist
+Also, I have utilized stratify option on splitting the samples for training & validation for stratified distribution of vehicles and non-vehicles.

-Here is an example image:
+Here is an example image of the pipeline:

 ![alt text][image10]
 ---